aflin/rampart/docs/source/rampart-main.rst

 Rampart uses a low memory footprint JavaScript interpreter to bring together several high performance tools and useful utilities for use in Web and information management applications.
-At its core is the Duktape javascript library and added to it is a SQL database, full text search engine, a fast and innovative NOSQL Mmap database, a fast multithreaded webserver, client functionality via the Curl and crypto functions via Openssl.
+At its core is the Duktape JavaScript library and added to it is a SQL database, full text search engine, a fast and innovative NOSQL Mmap database, a fast multithreaded webserver, client functionality via the Curl and crypto functions via Openssl.
 It attempts to provide performance, maximum flexibility and